open-eid/cdoc2-capsule-server/cdoc2-server/README.md

 ```

 where VER is the version of the package built by mvn package previously.
+Or run servers with `-Dlogging.config=target/test-classes/logback.xml` if you need to see logs.

 Note: to enable TLS handshake debugging, add `-Djavax.net.debug=ssl:handshake` option